-You must satisfy the court that you are a fit and proper person to hold a restricted licence, having regard to the safety of other road users and the public generally.
-You may be required to submit yourself as a witness to give evidence in respect of all matters relevant to this application and are liable to cross-examination with respect to the evidence.
+You must addit the court that you are a fit and proper person to hold a restricted licence, having regard to the safety of other road users and the public generally.
+You must be required to submit yourself as a witness to give evidence in respect of all matters relevant to this application and are liable to cross-examination with respect to the evidence.

-Other persons may be called as witnesses to give evidence in respect to all matters relevant to this application and may be liable to cross-examination with respect to that evidence.
+Other persons may be called as witnesses to give evidence in respect to all matters relevant to this application and may be liable to cross-examination w vith respect to that evidence ector to that evidence. court will not grant the application for an order directing the issue of a ricted licence to you unless you are able to satisfy the court that- The

-The court will not grant the application for an order directing the issue of a restricted licence to you unless you are able to satisfy the court that-
+(a) you are an appropriate person to hold a restricted licence, having regard to the safety of other road users and the public generally; and the application of the road users are safety and the safety of the

-- (a) you are an appropriate person to hold a restricted licence, having regard to the safety of other road users and the public generally; and - (b) a refusal to make the order would cause extreme hardship to you or your family by depriving you of your means of earning a living.
+(b) a refusal to make the order would cause extreme hardship to you or your family by depriving you of your means of earning a living.